kstep/graphicsmagick/www/utilities.rst

 ===============  =========================================================================
-animate_         Animate a sequence of images composite_       Composite images together conjure_         Execute a Magick Scripting Language (MSL) XML script compare_         Compare two images using statistics and/or visual differencing convert_         Convert an image or sequence of images display_         Display an image on a workstation running X identify_        Describe an image or image sequence import_          Capture an application or X server screen mogrify_         Transform an image or sequence of images montage_         Create a composite image (in a grid) from separate images
+animate_         Animate a sequence of images batch_           Executes an arbitary number of utility commands benchmark_       Measure and report utility command performance. compare_         Compare two images using statistics and/or visual differencing composite_       Composite images together conjure_         Execute a Magick Scripting Language (MSL) XML script convert_         Convert an image or sequence of images display_         Display an image on a workstation running X identify_        Describe an image or image sequence import_          Capture an application or X server screen mogrify_         Transform an image or sequence of images montage_         Create a composite image (in a grid) from separate images time_            Time the execution of a utility command. version_         Report GraphicsMagick version, features, and build options.
 ===============  =========================================================================

 --------------------------------------------------------------------------